-To investigate the hypothesis that demand for fairness is a function of its price, Zwick and Chen (1999) looked at the pattern of disadvantageous counter-offers which were interpreted as an attempt to resist exploitation and punish such an attempt, and at the pattern of adaptation from game to game.
+To investigate the hypothesis that demand for fairness is a function of its price, Zwick and Chen (1999) looked at the pattern of disadvantageous counteroffers that were interpreted as an attempt to resist exploitation and to punish such an attempt, and at the pattern of adaptation from game to game.
 Their examination was characterized by two major findings.
-First, the percentage of disadvantageous counter-offers declined almost systematically with experience.
-Because the low-cost players' demands in period 1 did not decrease with experience, the decline in the number of disadvantageous counter-offers with experience indicates that the high-cost players learned to accept unequal division, rather than the low-cost players learning to demand less.
-However - and more importantly - both the number of subjects who made at least one disadvantageous counter-offer and the proportions of such offers follow a clear pattern: they were monotonically increasing with the cost to the low-cost player, and monotonically decreasing with the cost to the high-cost player.
+First, the percentage of disadvantageous counteroffers declined almost systematically with experience.
+Because the low-cost players' demands in period 1 did not decrease with experience, the decline in the number of disadvantageous counteroffers with experience indicates that the high-cost players learned to accept unequal division, rather than the lowcost players learning to demand less.
+However-and more importantly-both the number of subjects who made at least one disadvantageous counteroffer and the proportions of such offers follow a clear pattern: They were monotonically increasing with the cost to the low-cost player and monotonically decreasing with the cost to the high-cost player.
 Second, Zwick and Chen found that the level of adaptation is also a function of the costs involved.
-That is, the percentage of first movers who demanded less (in the first period of the next game) after their offer was rejected (strict adaptive behavior) increases monotonically with their cost, and decreases monotonically with the cost to the second mover.
-The same pattern (mirror image) was detected by looking at the percentages of demanding the same after rejection.
-This indicates that the willingness of the low-cost players to demand their "strategic fair share" and not to adapt to the high-cost players' reply is a decreasing function of their own costs of rejection.
-The willingness of the high-cost players to demand fairness and to persist in their demand for fairness (by not adapting to the low-cost players' reply), is itself a decreasing function of their own costs of rejection.
+The percentage of first movers who demanded less (in the first period of the next game) after their offer was rejected (strict adaptive behavior) increases monotonically with their cost and decreases monotonically with the cost to the second mover.
+The same pattern (a mirror image) was detected by looking at the percentages of demanding the same after rejection.
+This result indicates that the willingness of the low-cost players to demand their "strategic fair share" and not to adapt to the high-cost players' reply is a decreasing function of their own costs of rejection.
+The willingness of the high-cost players to demand fairness and to persist in their demand for fairness (by not adapting to the low-cost players' reply) is itself a decreasing function of their own costs of rejection.

-To summarize, low-cost players recognize their strategic advantage and attempt to exploit it.
-The degree to which they attempt to exploit this advantage depends upon their own costs of rejection.
+Low-cost players recognize their strategic advantage and attempt to exploit it.
+The degree to which they attempt to exploit this advantage depends on their own costs of rejection.
 The higher their own costs, the less extreme are their own demands.
 High-cost players recognize the strategic advantage of low-cost players and attempt to resist its exploitation.
 Their willingness to persist in rejecting extreme divisions of the money is eroded with experience and with persistent extreme demands by low-cost players.
 Further, the willingness of high-cost players to demand fairness and to persist in their demands for fairness is a decreasing function of their own costs of rejection.
-These findings indicate that "fairness" has a price, and the higher its price, the lower the "demand" for it.
-This suggests that demand for fairness is subject to costbenefit evaluation, and is in this sense deliberate and well thought out.
+This suggests that demand for fairness is subject to cost-benefit evaluation and is, in this sense, deliberate and well thought out.